 Bellevue is a somewhat small village located in the state of Wisconsin.
 With a population of 15,317 people and two constituent neighborhoods, Bellevue is the 54th largest community in Wisconsin.

-Bellevue is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Bellevue is a village of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Bellevue who work in office and administrative support (16.57%), management occupations (12.28%), and sales jobs (9.85%).
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Bellevue is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Bellevue is a village of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Bellevue who work in office and administrative support (16.37%), management occupations (11.34%), and sales jobs (9.61%).

+Bellevue is a somewhat ethnically-diverse village.
 The people who call Bellevue home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bellevue residents report their race to be White, followed by Asian.
-Bellevue also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.28% of the village’s residents.
-Important ancestries of people in Bellevue include Polish, Belgian, Irish, and Dutch.
+Important ancestries of people in Bellevue include Polish, Belgian, Irish, and French .

 The most common language spoken in Bellevue is English.
 Other important languages spoken here include Spanish and Miao/Hmong.